Skip to Main Content

 What is the scope of our Standards Collection?

-Please note that the standard in the Libary may NOT be the most current edition of the standard.
-Check for that information at the IHS Standards Store or on the particular standard's developer website.
+The standards held in the Engineering Library are primarily engineering-related.
+For standards related to other subjects, you might try checking with other libraries.
+For example, the Health Sciences and Architecture Libraries may also have standards in their collections.
+To see if a standard is in the print collection, search in our standards database.
+Note that the standard in the Library may NOT be the most current edition of the standard.
+Check for that information at the Accuris Standards Store or on the particular standard's developer website.

-Can I check out standards from your library?
+Can I check out the standards from the UW Engineering Library?

-Our standards collection is for Library Use Only.
+Our standards collection, located in the Engineering Library in the first-floor stacks, is available for In-Library Use Only.
 You are welcome to come in any time our library is open to use the collection.
 Be advised that all standards are copyright protected and cover-to-cover copying violates the copyright law.
-For this reason standards are normally not lent via interlibrary loan.
+For this reason, standards are normally not lent via interlibrary loan.
+Check the Standards Database for availability.
+AskUs if you don't find what you need!

 How do I get the full-text?